 Getting to Shakhrisabz

 Shakhrisabz is located about 55 miles south of the town of Samarkand, toward the Afghanistan border.
-You’ll want to hire a taxi driver to take you there, wait 2 hours while you explore the sights in this small town, and then take you back to Samarkand.
-The going rate for a taxi to Shakhrisabz for 2 people is $40 USD, and for 3 people you’ll need to pay $50 USD.
+You’ll want to hire a taxi driver to take you there, wait two hours while you explore the sights in this small town, and then take you back to Samarkand.
+The going rate for a taxi to Shakhrisabz for two people is $40 USD, and for three people, you’ll need to pay $50 USD.

-You’ll also notice that you pass through several checkpoints on the way and many police officers who pull cars over at random.
-A testament to how seriously Uzbekistan takes their border security.
+You’ll also notice that you pass through several checkpoints on the way and many police officers pull cars over at random.
+A testament to how seriously Uzbekistan takes its border security.

 What to See in Shakhrisabz